Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Bromley and are not the council.
 About us

-The Health Scrutiny Sub-Committee was scheduled to receive updates from King's College Hospital NHS Foundation Trust and Oxleas NHS Foundation Trust, as well as discuss paediatric audiology services and dental services.
-The meeting's report pack also included information on the development of King's College Hospital's new 5-year strategy.
+The Health Scrutiny Sub-Committee meeting on 05 March 2026 focused on updates from King's College Hospital NHS Foundation Trust and Oxleas NHS Foundation Trust, alongside discussions on paediatric audiology services and dental care.
+Key decisions included endorsing the transfer of paediatric audiology services and noting progress on King's College Hospital's new five-year strategy.

 Update from King's College Hospital NHS Foundation Trust